hiper2d/awesome-dice-room/README.md

     Check that it's running at http://localhost:8080/api/rooms

-3. Run the frontend application on the dev webpack server:
+3. Navigate to the fronted dir and install javascript libraries:

         cd frontend
+        yarn install

+4. Run the frontend application on the dev webpack server:

         yarn start

    Check that it's running at http://localhost:4200